Theological/Intellectual Dictionary SEARCH A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Reprehensible- bringing or deserving severe rebuke, blame, punishment, or censure.

 Repudiate- (1) to reject as having no authority or binding force.
 To repudiate a claim.
 (2) To cast off or disown; to repudiate a son.
 (3) To reject with disapproval or condemnation.
 To repudiate a new doctrine.
 (4) To reject with denial.
 To repudiate a charge as untrue.
 To refuse to pay an invalid debt.
-Disavow, disclaim, refute.
+Disavow, disclaim, refute, vitiate.

-Reputable- honest, upright, reliable, trustworthy, scrupulous, respectful.
+Reputable- honest, upright, reliable, trustworthy, scrupulous, respectful, honorable, acceptable.

 Repute- character, nature, standing, reputation, name.

-Rogue- criminal, outlaw, villian.
+Rogue- criminal, outlaw, villian, fugitive.

-Ruminate- contemplate, reflect, meditate, cogitate, ponder, mull.
+Ruminate- contemplate, reflect, meditate, cogitate, ponder, mull, consider, weigh, remember, examine.

 Sardonic- bitter, caustic, acrimonious, severe, harsh, austere.